neurodata/m2g/README.md

 ## Usage

-The **ndmg** pipeline can be used to generate connectomes as a command-line utility on [BIDS datasets](http://bids.neuroimaging.io) with the following:
+The **m2g** pipeline can be used to generate connectomes as a command-line utility on [BIDS datasets](http://bids.neuroimaging.io) with the following:

-    ndmg /input/bids/dataset /output/directory
+    m2g /input/bids/dataset /output/directory

-Note that more options are available which can be helpful if running on the Amazon cloud, which can be found and documented by running `ndmg -h`.
+Note that more options are available which can be helpful if running on the Amazon cloud, which can be found and documented by running `m2g -h`.
-If running with the Docker container shown above, the `entrypoint` is already set to `ndmg`, so the pipeline can be run directly from the host-system command line as follows:
+If running with the Docker container shown above, the `entrypoint` is already set to `m2g`, so the pipeline can be run directly from the host-system command line as follows:

     docker run -ti -v /path/to/local/data:/data neurodata/ndmg_dev /data/ /data/outputs

-This will run **ndmg** on the local data and save the output files to the directory /path/to/local/data/outputs.
-Note that if you have created the docker image from github, replace `neurodata/ndmg_dev` with `imagename:uniquelabel`.
+This will run **m2g** on the local data and save the output files to the directory /path/to/local/data/outputs.
+Note that if you have created the docker image from github, replace `neurodata/m2g_dev` with `imagename:uniquelabel`.

-Also note that currently, running `ndmg` on a single bids-formatted dataset directory only runs a single scan.
-To run the entire dataset, we recommend parallelizing on a high-performance cluster or using `ndmg`'s s3 integration.
+Also note that currently, running `m2g` on a single bids-formatted dataset directory only runs a single scan.
+To run the entire dataset, we recommend parallelizing on a high-performance cluster or using `m2g`'s s3 integration.

 ## Working with S3 Datasets

-**ndmg** has the ability to work on datasets stored on [Amazon's Simple Storage Service](https://aws.amazon.com/s3/), assuming they are in BIDS format.
+**m2g** has the ability to work on datasets stored on [Amazon's Simple Storage Service](https://aws.amazon.com/s3/), assuming they are in BIDS format.
 Doing so requires you to set your AWS credentials and read the related s3 bucket documentation.
-You can find a guide [here](https://github.com/neurodata/ndmg/blob/deploy/tutorials/Batch.ipynb).
+You can find a guide [here](https://github.com/neurodata/m2g/blob/deploy/tutorials/Batch.ipynb).

 ## Example Datasets